-Registration and payment of tuition fees: by April 19th
+Registration and payment of first installment of tuition fees: by 17 May 2019

 It is possible to participate in the professional Master as an auditor, limited to lectures, for a maximum of no. 5 places available in each teaching activity and for a maximum of 10 credits.